 - Place on parchment-lined baking sheet and place in freezer overnight.

-- Take frozen whole bananas and place in freezer-safe storage bag.
+- Take frozen whole bananas and place in a freezer-safe storage bag.

 - Use as needed for recipes such as smoothies and banana bread.